 - 1 box elbow pasta

 - 1 pound broccoli - tops only

-- Follow the cooking instructions on the Dreamsfield box, except cook the pasta 2 minutes less then recommended.
+Follow the cooking instructions on pasta box, except cook the pasta 2 minutes less than recommended.

-- Rinse with cold water to stop the cooking.
+Rinse with cold water to stop from cooking.

-- Add the shallots, stir and cook until soft; about 5minutes.
+Add the onions, stir and cook until soft; about 5 minutes.

 Heat the milk in a large saucepan over medium heat, until warm.
 Set aside.

 Using a mortar, mash the garlic with 1/2 teaspoon salt, until a paste forms.
 Add the garlic to the onions.
 Stir and cook for 1 minute.

 Add a pinch or more of chili flakes.